raphaelgoulart/ya_inputdisplay/README.md

 If your guitar is an Ardwiino, upgrade it to the [Santroller](https://github.com/Santroller/Santroller) firmware.

+If you're using a keyboard, this display doesn't work properly with keyboards; sadly, Godot is only able to read keyboard input while the program is in the foreground, **not** in the background.

 Otherwise, please open an issue, mentioning which guitar model it is, and whether it's only some buttons that aren't detected, or the guitar as a whole.

 ### Program wrongly detecting tilt/whammy as input when mapping.
 What do I do?